FAQs

 Do you offer follow-on consultations?

-If you have had a needs assessment with us and have specific questions, or are looking for follow-on support, get in touch with our friendly Support team on hello@aimforward.co.uk or calling 0330 133 9600 to discuss what you need.
+If you or your employee has had a needs assessment with us and you have specific questions, or are looking for follow-on support, get in touch with our friendly Support team by emailing [email protected] or calling 0330 133 9600 to discuss how we can help.

 How many coaching sessions do I need?

-Everyone has a different idea of what they want from follow-on sessions, so they often have a different view on how many coaching sessions they would like.
-The number of coaching sessions you have with us will be based on you and your needs.
+Every employee has a different idea of what they want from follow-on sessions however, this is flexible and the number of coaching sessions your employee has with us will be based on your needs at the time.

 How much do coaching sessions cost?